The Tower of David Museum is located near the Jaffa Gate in the Old City of Jerusalem.

 By public transportation: Take the light rail from the Central Bus Station/Binyanei HaUma to Kikar Safra (the municipality building) and continue by foot to Jaffa Gate.
 Bus lines operate from the Central Bus Station to King George Street and from there by foot to Yitzhak Kariv Street and Jaffa Gate.

 - Where do I park?

-There are two paid parking lots on Yitzhak Kariv Street: Carta Parking and Mamilla Parking.
+You can park at the Alrov-Mamilla carpark at the foot of Jaffa Gate (first hour is free).
+Additional parking lots on Yitzhak Kariv Street and downtown.
 From the parking area take the stairs or elevator to the Mamilla Shopping Street and continue to Jaffa Gate and the main entrance to the Museum.

 - How much time do I need to visit the museum?